The Registration will open in

 Half Marathon – Participants love our out and back 1/2 marathon route.
 Exit Cocodimama and turn left onto Queen’s Highway.
 After passing Governor’s Harbour Airport, the route sweeps along the gorgeous coastal arc to James Cistern.
 The turn around spot is slightly north of the settlement.
 Return to Cocodimama.
 N.B. half marathoners and marathoners are urged to carry their own water bottle.
 There will be Water Depots along the way but having your own bottle is a great way to stay hydrated!

 Marathon – Our out and back marathon route is fabulous.
-It includes sweeping vistas to the sea, long straights, hills, and cozy settlements along the way.
+It includes sweeping vistas to the sea, long straights, hills, and cozy settlements.
 Your journey takes you north on Queen’s Highway, through James Cistern and Rainbow Bay.
 The turnaround point is near Hatchet Bay.
 N.B. half marathoners and marathoners are urged to carry their own water bottle.
 There will be Water Depots along the way but having your own bottle is a great way to stay hydrated!